-Asked what the Edvolution team was hoping to get out of their trip to Australia and the Teach To Lead Face-to-Face Workshops, Janice said there was a focus on learning about how TFA programs were run, best practices, planning impact management, and exploring how the Australian school system is run.
+Asked what the Edvolution team was hoping to get out of their trip to Australia and the Teach To Lead Face-to-Face Workshops, Janice said there was a focus on learning about how TFA programs were run, best practices, planning impact management, and exploring how the Australian school

 “The first thing we want to learn is how do you do your workshops, how do you deliver your content, because in Malaysia the professional development is not that strong and people don’t necessarily value professional development – especially school leaders – so we want to bring in different content and different ways that PD can be done and made interesting.”

 Edvolution is focused on developing school leaders and capacity building for district officers who take care of schools, Janice said.

 “Our work is based on an experience where, when we were in school, we had a lot of programs – school transformation, leadership development programs for the school leaders and teachers – but once the training provider leaves it’s not sustainable so there’s nobody doing the follow-up.
 We came up with the idea to train the district officers so they can make sure that whatever schools receive in terms of leadership development they can come in and do check-ins and provide the support that the school needs.”

 “We are supporting 9 district officers, who in return are taking care of 14 high need schools.
 These schools are under performing schools and all the students are from the lower socioeconomic background.”